 In Athens, for example, Paul tried to connect the people’s natural religiosity with the Gospel of Jesus by addressing the people’s “noise of ignorance.”

-So Paul stood in the midst of the Areopagus and said,
+So Paul stood in the Areopagus and said,

 Noise About the Wrong God